 Despite the fact that nearly one million people are living with Parkinson’s disease in the United States alone, the condition was perhaps first brought to the foreground by the diagnosis of Michael J. Fox.
 Since then, his foundation has provided for advancements in research and awareness that were previously unparalleled, giving us hope for a future cure.

 In order to receive an early diagnosis of Parkinson’s disease, it’s important to know what signs to watch for so that intervention and treatment can begin as soon as possible.
 Grace Home Care’s Topeka senior care team has the information you need.
+Contact us any time and we will help you!

 What Is Parkinson’s?